solidrock-technology/docs/docs/guide/discounts.md

 ### Discount Type

-Whether or not this discount applies a % off or a fixed (£) value.
+Whether this discount applies a % off or a fixed (£) value, or not.

 ### Discount Value